England in the High Middle Ages: Norman Conquest

-William I (1066–87)
+William I (1066–1087)

 Major revolts followed, which William suppressed before intervening in the north-east of England, establishing Norman control of York and devastating the region.
 Once England had been conquered, the Normans faced many challenges in maintaining control.
 They were few in number compared to the native English population; including those from other parts of France, historians estimate the number of Norman settlers at around 8,000.
 William's followers expected and received lands and titles in return for their service in the invasion, but William claimed ultimate possession of the land in England over which his armies had given him de facto control, and asserted the right to dispose of it as he saw fit.
 Henceforth, all land was "held" directly from the king in feudal tenure in return for military service.
 A Norman lord typically had properties located in a piecemeal fashion throughout England and Normandy, and not in a single geographic block.

 To find the lands to compensate his Norman followers, William initially confiscated the estates of all the English lords who had fought and died with Harold and redistributed part of their lands.
 These confiscations led to revolts, which resulted in more confiscations, a cycle that continued for five years after the Battle of Hastings.
 To put down and prevent further rebellions the Normans constructed castles and fortifications in unprecedented numbers, initially mostly on the motte-and-bailey pattern.
-William and his barons also exercised tighter control over inheritance of property by widows and daughters, often forcing marriages to Normans.
+William distributed lands to the Church and appointed loyal Normans as bishops; he and his barons also exercised tighter control over inheritance of property by widows and daughters, often forcing marriages to Normans.
 Some Norman lords used England as a launching point for attacks into South and North Wales, spreading up the valleys to create new Marcher territories.
 By the time of William's death in 1087, England formed the largest part of an Anglo-Norman empire, ruled over by a network of nobles with landholdings across England, Normandy, and Wales.
 England's growing wealth was critical in allowing the Norman kings to project power across the region, including funding campaigns along the frontiers of Normandy.

 At Christmas 1085, William ordered the compilation of a survey of the landholdings held by himself and by his vassals throughout the kingdom, organised by counties, a work now known as the Domesday Book.
 The listing for each county gives the holdings of each landholder, grouped by owners.
 The listings describe the holding, who owned the land before the Conquest, its value, what the tax assessment was, and usually the number of peasants, ploughs, and any other resources the holding had.
 Towns were listed separately.
 All the English counties south of the River Tees and River Ribble are included, and the whole work seems to have been mostly completed by 1 August 1086, when the Anglo-Saxon Chronicle records that William received the results and that all the chief magnates swore the Salisbury Oath, a renewal of their oaths of allegiance.